-Investment Priority 1.b Promoting business investment in R&I, developing links and synergies between enterprises, research and development centres and the higher education sector, in particular promoting investment in product and service development, technology transfer, social innovation, eco-innovation, public service applications, demand stimulation, networking, clusters and open innovation through smart specialisation, and supporting technological and applied research, pilot lines, early product validation actions, advanced manufacturing capabilities and first production, in particular in key enabling technologies and diffusion of general purpose technologies --------------------- ---
+Investment Priority 1.b) Promoting business investment in R&I, developing links and synergies between enterprises, research and development centres and the higher education sector, in particular promoting investment in product and service development, technology transfer, social innovation, eco-innovation, public service applications, demand stimulation, networking, clusters and open innovation through smart specialisation, and supporting technological and applied research, pilot lines, early product validation actions, advanced manufacturing capabilities and first production, in particular in key enabling technologies and diffusion of general purpose technologies. --------------------- ---

-(Reference: points (b)(i) and (ii) of Article 8(2) of Regulation (EU) No 1299/2013)
+2.A.5.
+Specific Objective 1.1 corresponding to the Investment priority and expected results (Reference: points (b)(i) and (ii) of Article 8(2) of Regulation (EU) No 1299/2013)

-ID 1.1 SpecificObjective Strengthen the cooperation among key actors to promote the knowledge transfer and innovative activities in key sectors of the area The results that the Member States seek to achieve with ERDF contribution Since innovation and technology development are the result of a complex set of relationships among actors in the innovation system, stronger links within the territory as well as a critical mass of innovative actors are required for improving the general innovation capacity of the area.
-For this reason, the Specific Objective 1.1 intends to accelerate result oriented cooperation among actors of the innovation system especially among private and public R&I actors, to improve the framework conditions for stakeholders, to increase access to research results for SMEs and to contribute to both the economic as well as the social innovation transfer.
+ID 1.1 Specific Objective Strengthen the cooperation among key actors to promote the knowledge transfer and innovative activities in key sectors of the area.
+Results that the Member States seek to achieve with Union support Since innovation and technology development are the result of a complex set of relationships among actors in the innovation system, stronger links within the territory as well as a critical mass of innovative actors are required for improving the general innovation capacity of the area.
+For this reason, the Specific Objective 1.1 intends to accelerate result oriented cooperation among actors of the innovation system - especially among private and public R&I actors, to improve the framework conditions for stakeholders, to increase access to research results for SMEs and to contribute to both the economic as well as the social innovation transfer.
 The promotion of business investment in R&I and the development of synergies between enterprises, research centres and the higher education sector play a key role in order to achieve most of the Europe 2020 targets.
 Research and Innovation are key factors for the competitiveness of a territory and are considered crucial elements to improve the ability of local SMEs to face the challenges posed by global competition.
-In the CBC programming, strong focus is given to the field of research and innovation as well as promotion of development of joint smart specialisation approaches and partnerships among different actors.
-Moreover the added value of the CBC cooperation is to give emphasis to best practices exchange concerning both technological transfer and innovation methodologies (open innovation, living lab, pre-commercial public procurement, etc.).
+In the CBC programming, strong focus is given to the field of research and innovation as well as promotion of the CBC cooperation is to give emphasis to best practices exchange concerning both technological transfer and innovation methodologies (open innovation, living lab, pre-commercial public procurement, etc.).
 All these challenges are even intensified by the impact of the persistent financial and economic crisis which requires structural